 These are the cheapest type of solar collector and consist of black plastic pipe treated to withstand UV degradation.
 Hot water is simply pumped through the black plastic pipes, where it warms up (as the plastic absorbs the suns energy).
 Plastic collectors are most susceptible to ambient temperatures as there is no insulation in place, so if the outside temperature is cold very little heat will be produced.

 These are an ideal solution for swimming pools though, as they amplify the effects of the weather and its seasons.
 For example, most swimming pools are used in the summer, so installing plastic collectors will allow you to use the pool sooner in the year, and it will keep the temperature consistently higher.

-Things to consider before installing a solar heating system
+Installing a solar heating system

 - As with solar photovoltaic cells, solar heating technologies require sunlight, so you need to install the technology ideally on a south facing roof that receives sunlight for most of the day to maximise the benefits of installing the technology.
 Likewise, the amount of heat you can produce is directly proportional to the amount of installed surface area you have, therefore if you only have a small roof, then this technology may not be appropriate.

 - In addition, you will produce more hot water in the summer, as the energy from the sun is more intense at this time, therefore you may well have to supplement the temperature of the water in the winter using a boiler.
 To boost the system your boiler must be compatible with your solar heating system, but currently most combi or CHP boilers are not compatible, therefore it is very important you check with your installer before undergoing any works.

 - If you live in much colder climates you may need to have some sort of antifreeze within your system or pipe insulation on the outside to prevent the pipes freezing (when water freezes it turns to ice which will take a larger space than water, and therefore potentially causing cracks in the pipes).